Sallanches

-Sallanches ([salɑ̃ʃ]; Salenches) is a commune in the Haute-Savoie department of France.
+Sallanches ([salɑ̃ʃ]; Salenches) is a commune in the Haute-Savoie department of the Auvergne-Rhône-Alpes region of France.
 Located close to the Mont Blanc massif, many visitors pass through the town en route to well-known alpine resorts such as Chamonix, Megève and Saint-Gervais-les-Bains.
-Sallanches is also one of the towns in the Arve Valley, made popular by the presence of many high-tech industries.
-Over 300 retail stores are located in Sallanches, making the town a commercial hub.
 In 2018, the commune had a population of 16,508, and its urban area had 46,128 inhabitants.